 EBT/SNAP - Creating food access at farmers' markets among Supplemental Nutrition Assistance Program (SNAP) participants, the NMFMA provides technical assistance to farmers' markets and program coordination with the New Mexico Department of Human Services

 Community Health Worker Programs - Creating and nurturing educational programs that provide community health workers with the tools and resources they need to assist their patients make healthy food choices

-Fruit and Vegetable Prescription Program (FVRx) - Developing and funding this Wholesome Wave program that seeks to effect dietary and behavior change in families by connecting local health clinics and their low-income patients to nutrition education and fresh food incentives for their local farmers' markets
+Fruit and Vegetable Prescription Program (FVRx) - Developed and funded this Wholesome Wave program that sought to effect dietary and behavior change in families by connecting local health clinics and their low-income patients to nutrition education and fresh food incentives for their local farmers' markets

 Educating the public about locally grown food and farming is one of the NMFMA's key priorities.